Jean Batten: Return to public life

 In April 1977 she was guest of honour at the opening of the Aviation Pioneers Pavilion at Auckland's Museum of Transport and Technology (MOTAT).
 Acquaintances were startled at her appearance at this time; her hair had been dyed blonde and she appeared underweight.
 While in New Zealand, she became ill and stayed with the director of the MOTAT.
 The director, in the belief she had limited funds, sought financial relief from the government.
-As a result, a grant of NZ$1,000 was granted along with a weekly state pension of NZ$46.
+As a result, she was granted NZ$1,000 along with a weekly state pension of NZ$46.
 However, unknown to anyone, she actually had enough assets to provide a comfortable standard of living.
 She later stayed with family before returning to Tenerife before the end of the year.

 Batten was soon contacted by Robert Pooley, of Airlife Publishing, who wanted to republish her 1938 book My Life.
 She refused to update it, wanting to have her memoirs published separately later once they were completed.
 Organising the publication of her book, re-titled Alone in the Sky took two years.
 She returned to New Zealand in late 1979, flying partway on the Concorde, thanks to the generosity of the National Bank which invited her to open a new branch in her home country.
 She remained for the summer, doing promotional work for Alone in the Sky.

 After spending the northern summer in Tenerife, Batten was in Australia in November 1980 for the 60th anniversary of the founding of Qantas.
 While there, her solo record for the England-Australia flight was broken by Judith Chisholm, an airline pilot, who flew a Cessna Centurion to achieve the feat.
 She then flew to Auckland on 25 November, breaking Batten's solo record for the England-New Zealand flight as well.
 As a courtesy, Qantas flew Batten on a Boeing 747 to Auckland to greet Chisholm.
 During the flight, made while Chisholm crossing the Tasman Sea, the two briefly spoke via radio.
 Batten publicly congratulated Chisholm for breaking her longstanding records, noting that her own flight was made "as a pioneer" and it could not be compared to Chisholm's.
 According to friends she later complained of the technological advantage that made the feat much easier to achieve.
 She was back in Tenerife in early 1981, her focus now on a Concorde return flight between England and New Zealand, being organised by Pooley to commemorate the 45th anniversary of her record flight of 1936.
 Scheduled to depart London in October with Batten as the guest of honour, tickets cost £3,450.
 She was engaged in publicity events to help ticket sales, one of which was a ceremony at Luton Airport where Britannia Airways named one of its Boeing 737 aircraft after her.
 Despite Batten's urging and berating of Pooley, the Concorde flight was cancelled in early October due to poor sales, much to her disappointment.